klausbreyer/trello-changelog/readme.md

 $ trello-changelog
 ```

-On first start it will ask for trello api key and an user token.
+At the first start you will be asked for a trello app key and a trello user token.
+You do not need to enter them again when you restart the program.

+After that you will be asked for a board and a list of the board.
+As a result you get all cards of the selected list - grouped by labels.

 LICENSE
 =======